Santiago Martínez Delgado: Golden years

 In 1940, Martínez participated in the first Salón de Artistas Colombianos, where he won the Gold Medal for the oil on canvas "El que volvió"; the subsequent year, he won first prize for the oil on canvas "Interludio".
 (Today at the Colombian National Museum).

 In 1943, Martínez made his first major mural in Colombia at the school Presentación of Chapinero.

-In 1945, started work on the Cúcuta Cathedral stations, as well as the murals and carvings at the city's government building.
+In 1945, work started on the Cúcuta Cathedral stations, as well as the murals and carvings at the city's government building.

-That year, Martínez also illustrated the biography of Sucre realized by Carlos Arturo Caparroso (Editorial Horizontes, Bogotá), and was designated as a Member of the Historic Academy of Bogotá.
+That year, Martínez also illustrated the biography of Sucre, written by Carlos Arturo Caparroso (Editorial Horizontes, Bogotá), and was designated as a Member of the Historic Academy of Bogotá.

 In 1947, Martinez was commissioned by the Honorable Alberto Lleras Camargo, then-director of the OEA, and the Honorable Laureano Gómez, the Inter-American Conference organizer, to create the mural for the elliptic chamber of the National Congress Building.